 local NAT-ed node to remote public node

-this will send a ping to every 25 seconds keeping the connection open in the local NAT routerâs connection table.
+PersistentKeepalive = 25 this will send an authenticated empty keepalive packet every 25 seconds, keeping the connection open in the local NAT routerâs connection table.

 Example